Home Warranty Maintenance Requirements: What You Must Do

 Pincher's Pro Tip

 Store all records digitally using a free app like Google Drive or Dropbox.
 Create one folder per system or appliance.
-If your claim is ever disputed, you can instantly email the documentation to your warranty provider — no scrambling through drawers.
+If your claim is ever disputed, you can instantly email the documentation to your warranty provider without scrambling through drawers.

-If you've had a claim denied despite maintaining your systems, our guide on how to appeal a denied home warranty claim walks you through the exact steps to fight back effectively.
+If you've had a claim denied despite maintaining your systems, our guide on how to appeal a denied claim walks you through the exact steps to fight back effectively.

 Preventive Maintenance Costs vs. Warranty Savings

-Task Average Annual Cost Repair Cost Without Warranty
+Task Average Annual Cost (2026) Repair/Replacement Cost Without Warranty

 Refrigerator coil cleaning (DIY) $0-$25 $200-$800 (repair)

-Understanding how home warranty furnace coverage works is a perfect example — a furnace replacement can cost $3,000–$6,500, but it's only covered if annual maintenance was performed.
-That $150 tune-up is truly protecting a $6,000 benefit.
+Understanding how home warranty furnace coverage works is a perfect example.
+Furnace replacement now averages $3,800 to $10,000 nationally in 2026, with high-efficiency models pushing $12,000, but it's only covered if annual maintenance was performed.
+That $150 tune-up is truly protecting a $7,000+ benefit.
+The same principle applies to water heater coverage, where a $150 annual flush can protect a $1,000 to $2,500 replacement.

 Tips for Staying Compliant Year-Round